 Let’s start with some authentic resources for Japanese, ASL, French, Spanish and German that will get the conversation started!
 Check them out to inspire your lessons and to learn a little about this wonderful world.

 Ready for a fun challenge?!
-These bucket list challenges are all over Pinterest so we thought we would make one for the language class.
-All those little experiences helps make class engaging and adds a touch of culture.
-The next posts will go through each activity to show some authres for different languages plus lesson ideas.
-They will
+These “bucket list” challenges are all over Pinterest so we thought we would make one for the language class.

 The last two years I’ve done a lesson about turrón because Ivonne, my teacher friend, introduced me to this delicious tradition from her Cuban family.
 Her memories about it were so precious!
 Here is a holiday lesson (including authentic resources, activities and a quick formative check) that gives them an unique experience while learning language and culture.